woman suffering morning sickness misery

 I recommend joining a Peanut group for your baby’s due date.
 Then you can read posts from women or post yourself about issues relevant to your particular stage of pregnancy.

-I will say that for myself, there is no way I would have been able to take care of my 2 year old during the height of my morning sickness if my husband had not been playing a huge role.
+I will say that for myself, there is no way I would have been able to take care of my 2-year-old during the height of my morning sickness if my husband had not been playing a huge role.
 By some wild stroke of luck, the worst of my morning sickness fell almost exactly between the dates my husband was in between jobs and we were moving to a new state.

 And how they survive, I do not know.
 I also do not know how women who are working at paid jobs throughout their pregnancies manage.
 So kudos and hugs to all who are getting through the treacherous days of morning sickness.